nirwo/FamilySafe/README.md

-# Safety Alert App
+# FamilySafe

-A safety alert application that helps users stay connected with their family and friends during emergencies.
-The app integrates with the Red Alert API to provide real-time alerts and allows users to mark themselves as safe or unsafe, notifying their group members.
+A safety alert application for families and groups.

+## Setup

+1. Clone the repository
+2. Copy `app/google-services.json.template` to `app/google-services.json`
+3. Replace the placeholder values in `google-services.json` with your actual Firebase configuration
+4. Build and run the application

+## Security Note

+The `google-services.json` file contains sensitive API keys and configuration.
+It is excluded from version control for security reasons.
+Make sure to:
+- Never commit the actual `google-services.json` file
+- Keep your API keys and credentials secure
+- Use the template file as a reference for required configuration

 ## Features

-- Google Sign-In Authentication
-- Create and manage groups (family/friends)
-- Real-time alerts based on location
+- Real-time safety alerts
-- Mark safety status (safe/unsafe)
+- Group management
-- Push notifications for group members
+- Location sharing with group members
-- Modern and intuitive UI

-## Setup Instructions

-1. Clone the repository
-2. Create a Firebase project and add your `google-services.json` file to the app directory
-3. Enable Google Sign-In in Firebase Console and add your SHA-1 fingerprint
-4. Update the web client ID in `SignInActivity.kt`
-5. Enable Firebase Cloud Messaging in Firebase Console
-6. Build and run the project
+- Chat functionality
+- Interactive map with alert zones

 ## Requirements